quasarframework/app-extension-qenv/README.md

+April 7, 2021: The NPM package for this package has been deprecated and the Github repo archived.

 # Quasar App Extension qenv

 quasar-app-extension-qenv is a `CLI App Extension` for [Quasar Framework](https://quasar.dev/).
 It is a stand-alone environment-to-browser parser and aggregator.